A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Dynamics in the BGM

 The other free parameters, $\tilde{H}_{\rho}$, $\tilde{H}_{\sigma_R}$, and $\tilde{H}_{\sigma_z}$, are related to the scale lengths for the density and for the kinematics.
 The exact scale length can be computed from the tabulated DF.
 The density and kinematical laws have a nearly radial exponential decrease beyond $R=4$ kpc and the computed scale lengths vary with $z$.

-{\bt At large radii, we have used DFs slightly different from Eq~\ref{eq:DF}.
+At large radii, we use DFs that are slightly different from Eq~\ref{eq:DF}.
 A threshold of 5 \kms\, is imposed for the velocity dispersions at very large $R$ where we do not expect that the velocity dispersion becomes smaller than that of the ISM.
-On the other hand, for radii $R$ smaller than 4 kpc, the velocity dispersions are set to an almost constant value to avoid too large values.
-These modifications to make the DF more realistic have no impact for the work presented here since they cover domains where we do not make comparison with \Gaia\ data.}
+On the other hand, for radii $R$ smaller than 4 kpc, the velocity dispersions are set to an almost constant value to avoid overly large values.
+These modifications to make the DF more realistic have no impact on the results presented here because they cover domains where we do not make comparisons with \Gaia\ data.